nanda-rao/ZWareJavaWebClient/README.md

 Note: This project is currently in very early prototype stage.

+## TO DOs
-## Given that this is the first draft implementation, here are some TO DOs :
+Given that this is the first draft implementation, here are some TO DOs :
 (not necessarily in the order of priority...)

 * Standardize Java APIs and extend them to cover key Z-Ware APIs